NorthernMan54/homebridge-alexa/README.md

 * Supports multiple homebridge instances running on your network.
 * Autodiscovery of multiple Homebridge's
-* Supports devices of homekit Service type Lightbulb, Outlet, Fan, Temperature Sensor, Window Coverings and Switch
+* Supports devices of homekit Service type Lightbulb, Outlet, Fan, Temperature Sensor, Window Coverings and Switch.
+* Support for color lights
 * If device supports the 'Brightness Characteristic', then the ability to set a brightness is included.
 * This plugin does not have any devices or accessories that are visible from Homekit, and does not need to be added on the Home app.
 * The plugin does not need to be installed in your 'main' homebridge instance.
 It can be installed in any 'Homebridge' instance in your setup.